thiago-rezende/generic-linked-list-java/README.md

 ![](https://img.shields.io/badge/Gradle-5.6-green)
 ![](https://img.shields.io/badge/Java-8-yellow)

-A simple DynamicList implementation using Generics.
+A simple Linked List implementation using Generics.

  ### How to Use
  - execute the following commands